billyyoung/blog/content/posts/csr.md

 ## The Game

 I'll admit, all this number-crunching is effectively over some $100-$200.
+But I'm having fun!

-But the credit card game runs deep if you want to play it, where you can have 5+ cards that _each_ give you some $500-$1000 in one-time sign-up bonuses, and $100-$200 in net value annually.
+The credit card game runs deep if you want to play it, where you can have 5+ cards that _each_ give you some $500-$1000 in one-time sign-up bonuses, and $100-$200 in net value annually.
 Stack these up for a stay in the Maldives or a round trip first-class flight to Singapore paid with points.

 <hr>

 Let's chat!
-I'd love to hear your thoughts on [twitter](https://twitter.com/billyisyoung/status/1543022678985957376) or by email at [hello@billy.dev](mailto:hello@billy.dev).
+I'd love to hear your thoughts on <a target="_blank" href="https://twitter.com/billyisyoung/status/1543022678985957376">twitter</a> or by email at <a target="_blank" href="mailto:hello@billy.dev">hello@billy.dev</a>.